yangnianbing/blog-by-gatsby/README.md

   numberLatestPost: 8,
   postsPerPage: 6,
   // Use for post
-  dateFromFormat: "YYYY-MM-DD HH:mm", // Date format used in the frontmatter.
+  dateFromFormat: "YYYY-MM-DD HH:mm:ss", // Date format used in the frontmatter.
   dateFormat: "MMMM Do, YYYY", // Date format for display.
   postTagged: "TAGGED",
   postInCategories: "POSTED IN",